TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

    > ...\EA Games\Command & Conquer Generals Zero Hour\GeneralsControlBarProShell.cmd

 2. Run GeneralsControlBarPro.cmd
-   or  GeneralsControlBarProShell.cmd if the first does not work properly
+   or  GeneralsControlBarProShell.cmd if the non-shell does not work properly

 3. If IPv4 address and/or E-Mail address need to be hidden in game for streaming purposes, then open launcherControlBarProZH\big.txt file with text editor